Women’s History Month: Suffrage, Bra Burning, SlutWalks And Empowerment

 Every great liberation story has a beginning.
 And gaining the right to vote is the first major step women took towards equality.

-Time magazine reports that one of the largest protests of the suffrage movement happened in 1913:
+Time magazine reported that one of the largest protests of the suffrage movement happened in 1913.

 “Between 5,000 to 8,000 suffragists marched down Pennsylvania Avenue, past the White House — and hundreds of thousands of onlookers.
 Organizers Alice Paul and Lucy Burns had secured a permit to march, however, many protesters were assaulted by those in the crowd who opposed the women’s right-to-vote campaign.”